logo-wizard/logo-wizard-apps/README.md

 You can find the basic info about the app, this repository and its contents in the current document, for more detailed information about different parts and components of the app, please refer to READMEs inside folders.

-The main folder are:
+The main folders are:
 - `backend` – backend source code, written in python
 - `frontend` – UI created with React
 - `local-dev` – files and guides you will need to set up local development and testing
-- `ops` – Helm charts and encrypted values for the public Logo Wizard installation
+- `ops` – Helm charts and encrypted values for the public Logo Wizard installation (which may or may not be available a any given day)

 # Architecture